 If you have a content question - either something that doesn’t make sense, or something you want more information about… Make a public posting on Piazza (after checking that no one else has asked the question already).
 Others may have the same question.

-If you see something cool or interesting that is related to class, like you find some new tool or see some particular cool graphics… Make a public posting on Piazza
+If you see something cool or interesting that is related to class, like you find some new tool or see a particularly cool visualization… Make a public posting on Piazza

 If you want feedback on your work before it is due, or more info on the feedback we give you afterwards… Make a private message to the course staff on Piazza.